fltk-rs/fltk-rs/README.md

 ...
 ```

-Using custom theming and also FLTK provided default themes like Gtk:
+Using custom theming and also FLTK provided default schemes like Gtk:

 - [hello](fltk/examples/hello.rs)